Semeru Volcano | Dr John Seach

 A scientific team was caught in an eruption at the summit of Semeru on 27th July 2000.
 At approximately 0706 hr an explosion resulted in two deaths and injuries to five other volcanologists near the NE rim of the active summit crater Jonggring Seloko.
 Members of the group had approached the rim of the active crater which is always dangerous.
 The two fatalities were from Volcanological Survey of Indonesia.
 Injuries were sustained by climbers from Semeru Volcano Observatory, Hebrew University in Israel, University of Pittsburgh, the Smithsonian Institution.
 This was the second fatal field trip after an IAVCEI meeting.
 The first was in Galeras, Colombia in 1993.

-2000 Expedition by John Seach
+2000 Expedition by Dr John Seach

-John Seach made observations during a 3-hour summit stay on 2 May 2000.
+Dr John Seach made observations during a 3-hour summit stay on 2 May 2000.
 During the climb from Ranu Pani village in the N, ash deposits were observed to cover vegetation at a distance of 10 km from the volcano.
-The bottom third of the cone was vegetated, and zones of mass-wasting had sliced away 20- m-wide sections of forest.
+The bottom third of the cone was vegetated, and zones of mass-wasting had sliced away 20-m-wide sections of forest.
 The top two-thirds of the cone consisted of ash, cinders, and blocks up to 1.5 m in diameter.
 There were areas of deep erosion and the risk of rockfalls posed a hazard to climbers.
 The summit area (Mahameru) lay covered by ash and baseball-sized blocks with a density of 50/m2.
 A 20-m-wide, 60-m-deep, W-sloping valley separated Mahameru from the active Jonggring Seloko crater, but they are joined by a ridge.
 The highest N rim of the crater was approximately 30 m below the summit peak.
 A 2-m-diameter block was located 15 m below the summit on the wall of the valley.
 Between 0725 and 1010, 13 eruptive events were observed.
 During this interval the N rim of Jonggring could not be approached because of the intermittent rain of blocks falling outside the crater and into the valley 50 m from the crater.
 Two vents produced short-lived Vulcanian eruptions with variable timing and size.
 Eruptions commenced with degassing, explosions, or the sound of breaking rock, followed by falling bombs and brown ash emission.
 The explosions were relatively quiet and not accompanied by groundshaking.
 Brown ash clouds rose to 600 m above the vent and drifted SE.
 The plume detached from the summit before the next eruption began.
 Steam emission occurred between eruptions.

 1999 Summit Fatalities